 In the Portal, all emails are sent from a ‘no reply’ central account: HRIS.MAILRETURN@IT.OX.AC.UK.
 If applicants accidentally reply to the email, they will receive an automatic reply.
 This cannot be changed, and as a result all email templates include:

 ‘Please do not reply to this email, the mailbox it has been sent from is not monitored.’

-We have updated some email templates to prompt departments to enter their own email address in the body text.
-You will need to update each email sent in that batch (please remember to 'save' each email individually, before proceeding to the next one).
+Some email templates also have a prompt for departments to enter their own email address in the body text.
+You will need to update each email sent in that batch (please remember to 'Save' each email individually, before proceeding to the next one).

 2. Advert text - character limit

 Please note, that whilst the Advert Text screen displays a character limit of 25,000, you should not exceed 3,500 characters (equivalent to about 500 words).
 Please refer to the Advert Style guide (to be published soon on the HR Support website).